Home Shop Blog Guides About

 Le Creuset has been perfecting the art of enameled cookware since 1925 and their cookware is a favorite amongst French chefs.

-For our first review of Le Creuset cookware we decided on their cast iron enameled skillet.
+For our first cookware review of Le Creuset cookware we decided on their cast iron enameled skillet.

 This pan has the advantage of being suitable for a variety of heat sources including gas, electric, halogen top and induction stovetops.